EL Toro for Political Campaigns

 Unlike other forms of Internet marketing, we only target the voter households that you have identified.
 Because of this we can get very granular with the messages we deliver on your behalf.
 Imagine being able to deliver various personalized messages to households based on the voter identification data that your campaign has obtained.
 To get a more detailed description of how IP targeting works, we have published a full article on targeting voters.

-Take the example we described above; internet ads are a fraction of the cost of a television or radio ads based on CPM.
+Take the example we described above; internet ads are a fraction of the cost of television or radio ads based on CPM.
 Layer in El Toro’s technology, where we only deliver your ads to the voters you specify, which in turn can make your message 6-60 times more effective using the same budget.
-Since direct mail is more targeted, the return on investment by comparison is typically smaller, but still substantial.
+Since direct mail is more targeted, the return on investment, by comparison, is typically smaller, but still substantial.

 Due to the nature of our technology, we don’t work with more than one candidate in and individual election.
 Simply put, working with too many candidates in a single region results in a situation where we are bidding against ourselves for the same ads - which increases our cost.
 Our solution is to work with the first candidate that signs a commitment with us in a race.
 Please note there are campaign minimums based on the type of race and payment is required in advance for political campaigns.
 To learn more about the minimums and see if your race is still available please contact us.